brian32768/docker-flexlm/README.md

 You can examine install log files and things like that.
 You should be able to execute the lmutil program which is in the LicenseManager/bin folder.

-You can run lmutil with this command
+You can now run lmutil with this command

     ~/arcgis/licensemanager/bin/lmutil